- Chronic Care

 Allergy treatment available online today

-Request treatment for allergies online from our trusted, board-certified doctors and find relief from itchiness and congestion today.
-Get a new prescription to treat allergies or refill an existing prescription today.*
+Request treatment for allergies online from our trusted, board-certified primary care doctors and find relief from itchiness and congestion today.
+Get a new prescription to treat allergies or refill an existing prescription.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of allergies.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
-If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.
+If you are experiencing life-threatening symptoms, seek emergency medical attention immediately by calling 911.

 Learn about allergies

-Allergies are your immune system's responses to foreign substances (allergens).
-Allergens can be pollens, food, drugs, pet and insects.
-When your immune system produces antibodies in response to these allergens, the resulting symptoms manifest as allergic reactions.
+Just like our body wants to fight off viruses, bacteria, and fungi, it also reacts to and tries to rid itself of allergens.
+Allergens can be many different things including pollens, food, drugs, pet dander and insect bugs or stings.
+When your immune system produces antibodies (fight signals) in response to these allergens, the resulting symptoms manifest as allergic reactions.

-Allergic asthma is triggered by allergens (e.g., dust mites), that lead to asthmatic symptoms.
+• Allergic asthma is triggered by allergens (e.g., dust mites), that lead to asthmatic symptoms like chest tightness, wheezing, and difficulting breathing.

 Allergy causes